 We choose the story that we decide to pass on to our children.

 I could continue to tell my kids the story that it’s okay to eat animal foods and let them choose a different story when they get older.
-Or, I could teach them that we do not eat animals but instead we eat grains, vegetables, and fruit and let them decide to choose the animal foods story later, if they want to.
+Or, I could teach them that we don’t eat animals.
+We eat grains, vegetables, and fruit.
+I could teach them this story and let them decide if they want to choose the animal foods story later.
 Does it make a difference which story they start with?

 Personally, I believe a plant-based diet is the optimal diet for health and I understand that we can get every nutrient and vitamin we need from plants.
-Choosing one diet over the other was not about getting them everything they need.
+Choosing one diet over the other was not about where I would find specific nutrients.
 For me, it came down to two things:

 Do I want to teach them to eat for their health or pleasure?